 - Visiting filming locations to assess potential sound challenges

-- Collaborating with director and producer on the project’s sound concept
+- Collaborating with the director and producer on the project’s sound concept

 - Hiring the sound team, including boom operators, sound assistants, and sound trainees